How to Access Attachment Files in Messages App from Mac OS X Finder

-How to Access the Messages App Raw Attachments File Directory in OS X
+How to Access the Messages App Raw Attachments File Directory in Mac OS X

-From the OS X Finder, hit Command+Shift+G and enter the following path:
+From the Mac OS Finder, hit Command+Shift+G and enter the following path:

 Once within this directory you’ll see a bunch of multi character hexadecimal directory names that make no particular sense, nor are they intended to by the average user.
 Again, this is not supposed to be a user facing directory, and the way files are stored here are not going to correspond to any hierarchy that would be user friendly.

 All attachments and images are stored here in this variety of folders, you’ll find the message attachments are contained within seemingly random folder names of hexadecimal within subfolders of subfolders, there is no direct indication of a relationship between a specific contact and the filename that would be immediately identifiable by most humans.
 Because of this, you can navigate the the folder manually if you want, or, perhaps a better way to find the newest attachments is to sort the Attachments folder by Date Modified.
 This places attachments, audio files, movies, and pictures from the latest messages at the top of the active folder, which would still need to be explored manually, or by using the little arrow icons to expand the folders in List view:

 Using the Smart Search feature of a Finder window within the Messages Attachments folder for a specific file type can also be a helpful way to narrow down file contents.
 Searching for specific file types like images, videos, or audio, works well.